NCAR/VAPOR/docs/data/netCDF/cfCompliance.rst

     :align: center
     :figclass: align-center

-    A CF Compliant netCDF header with 1D coordinate variables, named the same as their dimension.
+    A CF Compliant netCDF header with 1D coordinate variables (x, y, and z), named the same as their dimension.

 If your grid is curvilinear, coordinate variables are not sufficient to describe the 2D physical coordinates of your grid.
-For this case, the CF Conventions define ``auxiliary coordinate variables``, which do not have the same name as their dimension(s).  ``auxiliary coordinate variables`` must still have an ``axis`` and ``units`` attribute, and must additionally be specified by variables that use them.
-A variable may specify its ``auxiliary coordinate variables`` by using the ``coordinates`` attribute.
+In this case, the CF Conventions define ``auxiliary coordinate variables``, which do not have the same name as their dimensions.  ``auxiliary coordinate variables`` must have an ``axis`` and ``units`` attribute.
+Additionally, any variable that is mapped to these coordinates must specify a ``coordinates`` attribute that points the their ``auxiallary coordinate variables``.
+For example:

 .. figure:: /_images/curvilinearCompliant.png
     :align: center